NingmengLemon/typora-onelight-theme/docs/README_en.md

 > 1. Download the [theme file package](https://github.com/caolib/typora-onelight-theme/releases)
 > 2. In Typora, select File → Preferences → Appearance → Open Theme Folder
-> 3. Unzip the downloaded package, paste the **css files** and **folders** into Typora's theme folder
+> 3. Extract the downloaded package, paste the **CSS files** and **folders** into Typora's theme folder (themes)
-> 4. Restart Typora and switch the theme from the menu bar, done
+> 4. Restart Typora and switch the theme in the menu bar, and you're done
+>
+> The advantage of this method is that you download fewer files, containing only the necessary theme files.
+The disadvantage is that it's more complicated, and if you want to update later, you'll need to download and replace the files again.

 ### 2.2 Clone

 > [!caution]
 >
-> 1. Open a command line in Typora's themes folder
+> 1. Find Typora's theme folder (themes) as mentioned above, and open a terminal in this folder
 >
-> 2. **To avoid cloning irrelevant files from other branches, be sure to use the command below to clone!!
-Otherwise, it will take a long time to download**
+> 2. **To avoid cloning irrelevant files from other branches, please make sure to use the command below!!
+Otherwise, you'll have to download for a long time** (The project is forked from the official repository, and the commit history includes records from the gh-pages branch)
 >
 >    ```shell
 >    git clone --single-branch https://github.com/caolib/typora-onelight-theme.git
 >    ```
+>
+> The advantage of this method is that it's more convenient.
+For future updates, you only need to use the `git pull` command to get the latest commits.
+The disadvantage is that cloning will download all the project files, including some unnecessary md files, etc.

 ---

+## 3. About Customization

+If you want to add your own styles, it's not recommended to modify the `onelight.css` file directly.

+You can create a new `onelight.user.css` file in the same directory as `onelight.css`, and put your styles in this file.
+It has higher priority, and when you update later, you only need to update `onelight.css` without overriding your styles.

+If `onelight.user.css` doesn't work, you may need to add `!important` to increase priority.

-## **3. About Fonts**
+## **4. About Fonts**

-The default font is set at the beginning of the `onelight.css` file, you can modify it yourself.
-The font files are in the [fonts](https://github.com/caolib/typora-onelight-theme/tree/onelight/onelight/fonts) folder
+Default fonts are set at the beginning of the `onelight.css` file, which you can modify as needed.
+Font files are in the [fonts](https://github.com/caolib/typora-onelight-theme/tree/onelight/onelight/fonts) folder.
 ![](https://github.com/user-attachments/assets/ab75260f-cff0-43b7-b8e5-dfea38e8525c)

 ---

-## **4. Background Image**
+## **5. Background Image**

 > [!important]
 >
 > Background images are in the `onelight/img` folder.
-There are several prepared images in the folder, you can also add your own images (preferably with a transparent background), then search for `background-image` in the css file to find the code below to replace the image path
+There are several prepared images in the folder, and you can also add your own images (preferably with transparent backgrounds).
+Then search for `background-image` in the CSS file to find the code below and replace the image path:
 >
 > ```css
 > content {
 >      background-color: transparent;
->      /* You can replace the image here, or comment out this section if you don't want it displayed */
+>      /* You can replace the image here, or comment out this entire section if you don't want to display it */
 >      background-image: url('./onelight/img/bg.gif');
 >      background-position: 100% 100%;
 >      background-repeat: no-repeat;
->      background-size: 100px auto; /* Adjust the display size of the image */
+>      background-size: 100px auto; /* Adjust the image display size */
 >      transition: background-image .5s ease-in-out, background-size .5s ease-in-out
 > }
 > ```